unbit/uwsgi-docs/Management.rst

 Signals for controlling uWSGI
 -----------------------------

-You can instruct uWSGI to write the master process PID to a file with the ``pidfile`` option.
+You can instruct uWSGI to write the master process PID to a file with the ``safe-pidfile`` option.

 The uWSGI server responds to the following signals.